tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 * [twtr_data.csv](Activities/06-Stu_Beta/Resources/twtr_data.csv)

-Open the solved version of the Jupyter notebook, live code the solution and explain the following:
+Open the solved version of the Jupyter notebook, live code the solution, and explain the following:

 * The first step is to read in the data from the CSV files and combine the DataFrames for each social media stock and the S&P 500 into a single DataFrame.